ryand67/Team-Profile-Generator/README.md

 Run 'npm i' in the terminal to install the needed packages.

 ## Usage
-Type 'node app.js' on root directory
+Type 'node app.js' on root directory in the terminal.